Art 305 - Art Disciplines Through New Technologies

 For this project, you'll be working in groups.
 Each person will have a specific role and job - here are the things that need to be done, divide these up among the group members.
 Jobs are unequal in the work required, so consider that when agreeing on what each person will do.
 Some bigger jobs might be better shared between a couple of people in the group.

-1.Create an art history presentation ppt
+1. create an art history presentation

-2. Create a step by step instruction sheet and/or FAQ
+2. create a step by step instruction sheet and/or FAQ

-3. Create a grading sheet (rubric, self-eval, quiz, etc)
+3. create a grading sheet (rubric, self-eval, quiz, etc)

-5. Complete a lesson plan
+5. write a lesson plan

-8. Group coordinator: organize the group, take notes and conduct meetings, organize communication
+7. group coordinator: organize the group, take notes and conduct meetings, organize communication

-9. Presentation organizer (makes a PPT/presentation that brings all portions together for final presentation)
+8. presentation organizer (makes a PPT/presentation that brings all portions together for final presentation)

 In addition, each member of the group will create a teacher sample of the project.